APP Review

 6. Use BARK or Covenant Eyes.
 They are the only 2 solutions that give you any insight into Instagram activity on Android.

 Make your child’s Instagram account Private.
 This is the most important step when creating a new account.
 Setting your account to private makes would-be followers ask permission to follow, and only allows followers to see all posts (instead of the general Instagram public).
-NOTE: even if your child has a “private” account, that only protects his or her identity from an unapproved follower.
-It does not prevent him/her from searching and finding all kinds of content.

 How to create a private account on Instagram: